Walter Scott, Jr. College of Engineering

 Our Graduate Education Committee considers applications holistically.
 For example, a lower GPA can be outweighed by excellent letters of recommendation and research experience.
 Therefore, we cannot comment on individual parts of an application to determine admissibility.

-For M.S. and Ph.D. applicants: Yes, our department is able to preliminarily review graduate applications with unofficial transcripts.
-The Graduate School considers applications incomplete without official transcripts, therefore if you are referred for admission, you will be required to submit official transcripts for Graduate School review.
+For M.S. and Ph.D. applicants: Yes, our department is able to preliminarily review graduate applications with unofficial transcripts and English proficiency scores.
+The Graduate School considers applications incomplete without official English proficiency scores, therefore if you are recommended for admission, you will be required to submit official test scores for Graduate School review.
+Please see the above section on Application Materials for full information on transcripts.

 For M.E. applicants: Official transcripts are required for application review.
 Unofficial transcripts will only be reviewed to verify prerequisites.